 Ford Ranger: Ford relaunched this vehicle and has up to 7500 pounds of gasoline towing capacity.

-GMC Canyon: This truck has a turbo diesel 2.8-liter and also has an EPA fuel economy rating of 30 mpg on the highway
+GMC Canyon: This truck comes in three trims with a variety of engine options and has an EPA fuel economy rating of 30 mpg on the highway.

-GMC Sierra: This dependable truck introduced the MultiPro tailgate, offering drivers extremely flexibility with six different functions and positions.
+GMC Sierra: This dependable truck introduced the MultiPro tailgate, offering drivers extreme flexibility with six different functions and positions.

 These vehicles are extremely popular with buyers since they are very dependable and capable vehicles.

 Your truck deserves to have the best possible care to keep running smoothly and continue to serve your needs.
-By taking good care of your truck, it will ensure that your truck keeps its towing capability.
-We at Dixon's Automotive in Montgomery specialize in engine repair and brake repair, and can also perform routine services on your light-duty truck, such as regular maintenance, and tune-ups.
+By taking good care of your truck, you will ensure that it keeps its towing capability.
+We at Dixon's Automotive in Montgomery specialize in engine repair and brake repair and can also perform routine services on your light-duty truck, such as regular maintenance and tune-ups.

 Reasons You Should Do Business With Us:

-We've been fixing cars since 1998 and our owner Paul Dixon and technicians have years of automotive experience.
-Don't hesitate to schedule an appointment with Dixon's Automotive in Dayton, OH, 45439 today!
-You can do so online at https://dixonsautomotive.com/ or by giving us a call at 937-296-0079.
+We've been fixing cars since 1998, and our owner Paul Dixon and technicians have years of automotive experience.
+Don't hesitate to schedule an appointment with Dixon's Automotive in Dayton, OH 45439, today!
+You can do so online or by giving us a call at 937-296-0079.
 Dixon's Automotive - Quality you Can Trust, at a Fair Price!.